chris-woodley/chris-woodley.github.io/index.md

 ---
-permalink: /index.md
+layout: default
-layout: page
+---
-title: "INDEX"
+This is the home page of the myproject documentation.
 ---

 <style type="text/css" media="screen">